raspberrypilearning/KS1StorytellingTraining_Session2_Part1_GBICi1b/en/step_4.md

 Download the ScratchJr app on your chosen devices.
 Follow the relevant link below:
 + Android devices, including tablets — [Google Play](https://play.google.com/store/apps/details?id=org.scratchjr.android&hl=en_GB)
 + iPad — [App Store](https://apps.apple.com/us/app/scratchjr/id895485086)
 + Desktop computer — [emulator](https://jfo8000.github.io/ScratchJr-Desktop).
-The link gives information on the latest version for macOS or Microsoft Windows.
+The website gives information on the latest version for macOS or Microsoft Windows.

 For all activities in these units, learners can work in pairs.
 If pupils are sharing devices, organise pupils' seating in advance to allow for pairings.
 If you choose for pupils to work in pairs and there is an odd number of pupils, then three pupils can work together.
 Preallocate an area in the classroom for them, and ensure that they have plenty of space and a good monitor.
 Ensure that pupils take regular equivalent turns controlling their shared device so that one pupil does not dominate the activity.